mattlewis92/angular-bootstrap-calendar/README.md

 * [AngularJS](https://angularjs.org/) 1.3.x or 1.4.x are supported
 * [Bootstrap](http://getbootstrap.com/) 3+ (CSS only)
 * [Moment.js](http://momentjs.com/)
 * [ui-bootstrap](http://angular-ui.github.io/bootstrap/) (optional, include for collapse animations and tooltips on the year and month views.
-Please note that if using angular 1.4.x that ui-bootstrap animations are broken for ui-bootstrap 0.13.0 and you should use ui-bootstrap 0.12.1 instead)
 * [interact.js](http://interactjs.io/) (optional, include to allow drag and drop on the calendar)
 * [ngTouch](https://docs.angularjs.org/api/ngTouch) (optional, include if using the calendar on mobile devices)